Do you remember the conversations you had with visitors in the days, weeks and months after having a baby?

 There were the usual excited questions.
 When?
 What hospital?
 Name, gender and weight?
 But it wasn’t just about the baby’s weight was it?
 They asked about your numbers too.

 Not directly, of course, because asking outright about your post-baby body that would seem insensitive and rude.
 They were throwaway comments like “wow you’re looking really good!”, “breastfeeding will help lose the weight” and “what did you weigh before you were pregnant?
 What are you now?
 That swelling should hopefully go down soon” Ok so yes, maybe there were a few who didn’t understand the meaning of the words ‘polite’ and ‘none of your business’.

 What is it about HAVING A BABY that means a woman’s physique is up for public discussion?
 Why do we have such unrealistic expectations of our bodies to look as they did prior to being stretched out by a baby before it forces itself out of us through a hole I still hardly believe can accommodate its dramatic exit?

-Do people not realise our bodies will never look like they did before bringing our children into the world?
+Do people not realise that a post-baby body will never look like they did before bringing our children into the world?